cjj1977/gpt_arcane_paintbrush/characters/characters.md

 # Character Descriptions

 This file includes multiple ways that the Arcane Paintbrush bot can get data to be used for character art creation.
-This file only inlcudes ways that characters may be described, not the different art styles to be used.
+This file only includes ways that characters may be described, not the different art styles to be used.

 ## DnDBeyond Characters